Banner

 The regulator CNIL found fault with Google on two fronts in relation to GDPR: a lack of transparency for how user data is processed, and a lack of legal consent from users for targeted advertising.
 Alongside this, Google’s process for how consumers opt-out of targeted advertising was found to be “neither specific or unambiguous.”

-Data Privacy in modern society
+Data Privacy in Modern Society

 The EU may have been the first region to take data protection laws seriously, but it’s likely other countries will follow suit.
 In a world that is becoming more and more digitally connected, people’s personal data is becoming an increasingly valuable commodity and how it is secured and protected is becoming more important.